vanisree2204-sys/Clock-By-Vani-Sree/README.md

-# Klock by Vani Sree ⏰
+# Clock by Vani Sree ⏰

 A simple, clean, and customizable **web-based alarm clock** built with HTML, CSS, and JavaScript.